Janna Z. Huang

 Research Interests

-Organizations, Climate Change, Economic Sociology, Science and Technology Studies
+Organizations, Economic Sociology, Science and Technology Studies, Climate Change

-Janna's dissertation project examines the organizational emergence and consequences of corporate climate disclosure, where firms disclose climate metrics including emissions, targets, and risks to investors and securities regulators.
-Combining interviews, participant observation, policy analysis, and quantitative data, she shows how metrics-based disclosure standards emerged to govern companies on climate action and how organizations produce and attach meaning to climate metrics.
+Janna's dissertation project charts the emergence and consequences of corporate climate disclosure, where firms disclose climate metrics including emissions, targets, and risks to investors and securities regulators.
+Combining interviews, participant observation, policy analysis, and quantitative data, she shows how organizations produce and attach meaning to these metrics and the broader implications of finance's role in efforts toward sustainable transition.
 She first details how NGOs and the financial sector developed and consolidated voluntary corporate climate disclosure practices before its eventual uptake by securities regulators that increasingly narrowed climate action around risk.
 She further examines how sustainability professionals within complying companies navigate their organizations to collect, produce, and interpret the required climate metrics, and how these metrics in turn shape organizational routines around sustainability.
 Finally, she explores the implications of metrics-based climate governance, where the quantification of climate progress through climate disclosure can both enhance organizational legitimacy and substitute formal indicators for substantive climate action.
-This work contributes to scholarship on organizational change, the sociology of quantification, and the political economy of climate change.
+By illuminating how the institutional, political, and technical dimensions of knowledge production shape pathways for organizational action, this work contributes to scholarship on organizational change, the sociology of quantification, and the political economy of climate change.

 Other ongoing projects include investigating the social and environmental impacts of data center infrastructure; the “platformization” of climate governance; and comparative studies on organizational pathways for sustainability and responsible AI.